NVIDIA/earth2studio/docs/userguide/features/prognostic.md

 # Prognostic Models

 Prognostic models in Earth2Studio provides a set of models designed to perform time integration.
-For example, given a set of atmostpheric fields at a particular time and the model auto-regresively predicts the same fields 6 hours into the future.
+For example, given a set of atmospheric fields at a particular time and the model auto-regressively predicts the same fields 6 hours into the future.

-The usage of prognostic models falls into two catagories which are commonly achieved through two different APIs:
+The usage of prognostic models falls into two categories which are commonly achieved through two different APIs:

 1. Single time-step predictions